Silentsoul04/alt_job/README.md

 ### Supported websites

-Alt Job is wrote in an extensible way, only 30 lines of code are required to write a new job posting site scraper!
+Alt Job is wrote in an extensible way, only 30 lines of code are required to support a new job posting site!
 Focused on Canada/Québec for now, please [contribute](https://github.com/tristanlatr/alt_job/blob/master/CONTRIBUTE.md) to improve the software or expand the scope 🙂

 Supports the following websites:
 - [arrondissement.com](https://www.arrondissement.com/montreal-list-emplois/t1/pc1/): Québec (full parsing)